ardevd/ha-dimo/README.md

 - **Sensor Data Galore**: Access a plethora of sensor data for a wide range of supported vehicles via the DIMO telemetry API.

 - **Device Tracker**: Keep tabs on your vehicles with device tracker entities.
-Perfect for ensuring your car isn't sneaking out past curfew.

 - **Secure & Trustless Connection**: Enjoy peace of mind with a blockchain-backed, trustless connection to the DIMO API.
 Your data stays yours without a need to trust a third party server as all data sharing can be validated through smart contract code and transactions all openly available on the blockchain.